giulioscutari/Ensemble_Analyser/README.md

 ## License

-This software is licensed under the MIT License.
+This software is licensed under the GPL-3.0 License.
 See the LICENSE file for details.